mnemonic-no/act-api-python/README.md

 # Type system

 Most instances are bootstrapped with a type system that will cover most use cases.
-However, it is also possible to extend the system with additonal objectType / factTypes.
+However, it is also possible to extend the system with additional objectTypes / factTypes.

 ## Add Object Types
 You can add objects by creating ObjectType object and executing `add()`.
 There is also a shortcut available on the client (`object_type`) which can used like this: